Sewer56/FileEmulationFramework/docs/implementation-rules.md

 When using memory mapped files, only sections that are currently mapped/viewed use up the address space, in the case of `MemoryManager`, this means only `AllocationGranularity` is used.

+!!! warning

+    For files smaller than `AllocationGranularity` use a `MemoryStream` instead to avoid wasting address space.

 ### Use Lazy Loading & Immutability

 Implementations should only produce/initialize emulated files when they are first requested by the application; i.e. when a handle is opened.